zenzeii/TUB-ISIS-auto-login/README.md

 # TUB-ISIS-auto-login (still beta)
 login automatically into ISIS with Userscript (Autofill required!)

-This Userscript was made for this Website https://isis.tu-berlin.de/
+This Userscript was made for https://isis.tu-berlin.de/

 ## Steps